 - »What does “Physician Visit Level 3” refer to on my bill?

 Cleveland Clinic uses five levels to describe the time and complexity of physician visits, with Level 1 being the lowest and Level 5 being the highest.

 “Adjustment” refers to the portion of your bill that your hospital or doctor has agreed not to charge you.

 - »What if I cannot pay the amount I owe in full?

-In many cases, we can help establish a 3-month interest-free payment plan or loan.
+In many cases, we can help establish a 6 or 12 month interest-free payment plan or loan.
 Partial payments made toward your balance will not stop collection activity unless you have made payment arrangements with us.

 Call to discuss payment options:

 - »May I pay my bill with a credit card?